evykassirer/playing-the-internship-game/docs/0-Preparing/continuing_side_projects.md

 **You can do things of value to other people**

 - *Example*: After a year using The Latest Javascript Framework, you notice that it doesn't have a wrapper for another popular library, and you create it
-- *Why it's useful*: It shows that you have enough experience to have context on what other people care about
+- *Why it's useful*: It shows that you have enough experience to have context on what other people want to use or care about

 **You can maintain a project over a long period of time**

 - *Example*: You make a really good calendar widget for iOS.
 It breaks everytime a new iOS release comes out but you fix it everytime
-- *Why it's useful*: It demonstrates good work ethic and requires to be diligent in writing future-oriented, robust code
+- *Why it's useful*: It demonstrates good work ethic and requires you to be diligent in writing future-oriented, robust code

-### Once you have work experience

-Projects are important when you don't have work experience yet, but they're not *as* essential once you have work experience on your resume.
-There's a lot of experiences that valuable to have in life besides side projects.
-It's really healthy to have other hobbies besides programming.

-At this point, projects are less for finding *a* job and more for increasing your options, or for personal interest.
-For example, if you eventually want to try doing a data science role, it's easier to convince a company that you're genuinely interested in data science if a data science project shows up on your resume.

 ### Open Source